mammutdb/cobrascript/README.rst

 CobraScript
 ===========

-Simple experiment of translate basic python ast to javascript.
+Simple experiment of translate basic python ast to javascript with output than can be read by humans (it works like coffescript, but with python syntax).

 .. image:: https://travis-ci.org/niwibe/cobrascript.png?branch=master